 Basement & Foundation Waterproofing Services

 Common problems such as leaking, humid, wet, and sewage smelling basements can be easily handled by our plumbers.
-Our team provides permanent basement sealing services in Ottawa and surrounding areas ensuring that basements are watertight and stench-free.
+Our team provides permanent basement sealing services in Gatineau ensuring that basements are watertight and stench-free.

 Waterproofing of the basement both on the interior and the exterior is carried out using state of the art technologies and procedures.
 These technologies allow the repair of cracks in the basement or foundation without affecting the structural integrity of your home.